cmhsu2012/RR3/README.md

 To use load RR3_main.sage.
 The function has five inputs...

+- values for p, ell0, and ell1 satisfying Assumption 2.1.1
+-

 The full mode --

 1. initial_setup.sage: This implements the algorithms in Section 3.1.